thelia/thelia/UPDATE.md

 - Then you should replace (not only copy) all the files from the new Thelia version :
    - all files from root directory
    - bin (*optional*)
-   - cache (*optional*)
    - core (**mandatory**)
    - setup (**mandatory**)
 - Then, you have to merge (copy in your existent directories) these other directories.
-Normally, you haven't modify files inside these directories.
-But If you have modify files, proceed carefully and try to report all your changes.
+Normally, you haven't modify files inside these directories (just created new ones - like your frontOffice template).
+    But If you have modified files, you should proceed carefully and try to report all your changes.
    - local/config
    - local/modules
    - templates
    - web

 ## 2. Update database

 Then you have 2 different ways to proceed.
-In each method, a backup of your database can be automatically performs if you want to.
+In each method, a backup of your database can be automatically performed if you want to.
 If an error is encountered, then your database will be restored.
 But if your database is quite large, it's better to make a backup manually.

 ### 2.1. use the update script